ye-yu/Jigsaw/Jigsaw.md

 Jigsaw is a mono-syllabic writing system that resembles a jigsaw puzzle.

+*bad handwriting ahead; will replace with digital art later

 # Letters

 There are two groups of letter in Jigsaw: vertical letters (the consonants), and the horizontal letters (the vowels).